jotaelesalinas/laravel-adminless-ldap-auth/README.md

 In my case I didn't have any available admin user in the LDAP server, so I had to adapt the library default behaviour to this specific use case.

-As testing environment, we will be using a local Sqlite database and this publicly available testing LDAP server:
+As testing environment, we will be using this publicly available testing LDAP server:

 [http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/](http://www.forumsys.com/tutorials/integration-how-to/ldap/online-ldap-test-server/)